deepmedia/MavenDeployer/README.md

 # MavenPublisher

-A lightweight, handy tool for publishing your maven packages (for example, Android AARs or Java JARs) to different kinds of repositories.
-Currently, [Bintray](https://bintray.com) and local maven repositories are supported.
+A lightweight, handy tool for publishing your maven packages (for example, Android AARs, Java JARs, Kotlin KLibs) to different kinds of maven repositories.
+Currently, [Bintray](https://bintray.com) and local directories are supported.

 To use any of the publisher plugins, you must configure the plugin repository in your build script: